-A blind man holds a baroque recorder, right hand uppermost.
-Only the head of the instrument is seen, but the beak, window-labium and profile are clearly depicted.
+A blind man holds a baroque recorder only the head of which is seen, but the beak, window-labium and profile are clearly depicted.

 Johann Jacob Mettenleiter was a German Russian artist, designer, decorator teacher; known for his genre-scenes and portraits.
 He was the father of artist Paul Mettenleiter.
 He was born in Grosskuchen and died in Gatchina, near St Petersburg (1825).